About the interface

 # Primary Color

 The primary color is the one shown in the main buttons of the session management, such as entry, registration, password modifications or other attributes.
 To modify it, enter the HEX Code of the color you want and click on the Save button at the top of the screen.

-This option allows you to display the logo configured for the account in the session views, which will be displayed on the respective forms of those views.
-To change the logo, you must access the Modyo Interface.
+This option allows you to display the logo configured for the account in session views, which will be displayed over the respective forms of those views.
+To change the logo, you need to access the Modyo Interface.

 If you have problems with keyboard codes when you are editing the CSS, you can click on the keyboard icon above the editor.
 This will display a series of button shortcuts that will allow you to easily handle editing.